Support Adoption and Rescue. Why go to a dog breeder, cat breeder or pet store to buy a dog or buy a cat when you can adopt?

 Adopter do not have to be a resident of North Richland Hills or Southlake to adopt from us.
 Though some pets do require additional adoption requirements.

-Our adoption fee is $80 for pets under three months of age and $90 for pets over three months of age.
-The adoption fee includes a heartworm test on dogs over 6 months of age, spay or neuter of the pet, vaccinations and a microchip for identification.
+Our adoption fee is $100.00 The adoption fee includes a heartworm test on dogs over 6 months of age, spay or neuter of the pet, vaccinations and a microchip for identification.

 Why should you adopt?

 Dog adoption and cat

 a dog or adopt a cat and you'll

 have a friend for life!
 What is the difference between adopting a dog, adopting